TomSmeets/quest-for-nothing/doc/programming.md

 <!-- Copyright (c) 2023 - Tom Smeets <tom@tsmeets.nl> -->
 <!-- programming.md - Describing how and why I like to program in C -->
 # Programming in C
-I like the C programming language due to it's simplicity, compilation speed, and runtime performance.
+I like the C programming language due to its simplicity, compilation speed, and runtime performance.

 ## Compilation Speed

 Compilation speed is very important to me.
-Compiling is something I do very often and it tells me whether the code is correct.
+Compiling is something I do very often, it tells me whether the code is correct.
 I compile my C code with `clang -O0`.

 I include only that what I need from SDL2 ([src/sdl_api.h](src/sdl_api.h)) and from OpenGL ([src/gl_api.h](src/gl_api.h)).